 Nalini Malani, Penelope, 2012.
 Single-channel stop-motion animation (color, 1:06 minutes).
-Gift of the artist.
+Anonymous donor.
 Courtesy the artist and Galerie Lelong, New York. © Nalini Malani

 Penelope was first shown at the ICA/Boston in the immersive exhibition Nalini Malani: In Search of Vanished Blood in 2016.
 Malani’s piece adds to narrative video works by Mika Rottenberg and Nathalie Djurberg that explore the modification of the female body and merge a wide array of cultural influences, as with Haegue Yang’s sculptural work, all in the museum’s permanent collection.